Cardano-freelance-marketplace/freelance-marketplace-local/README.md

   - [Flint](https://flintwallet.io)
   - [Gero](https://gerowallet.io)
   - [Lace](https://www.lace.io)

+### Rust Microservices
+##### Authorization Microservice
+  **Exposes an API to validate whether a user is authorized to perform an action on a specific resource.**

+ **Verifies:**
+ - If the user has the required permissions to perform an action on a specific resource(i.e update permissions on a 'user' resource).
+ - If the user has admin role.
+ - If the user’s role grants access to a specific route (e.g., /dashboard).

+##### Messaging & Notification Microservice
+This microservice is still in the design proccess

+- Persists messages in MongoDB for retrieval and chat history.
+- Integrates with the main system’s authentication service to ensure secure user connections.
+- Can push notifications to the frontend for job-related events or system-wide alerts.

+**Enables WebSocket connections for:**
+ - Real-time chat messaging between users.
+ - Milestone updates, job status changes, and payment release notifications.

 ### 📜 Smart Contract Logic (Aiken)
 - **Lock Funds:** Funds are locked at project start.